Plus500 review summary

 Plus500 is based in Israel and was founded in 2008.
 The longer track record a broker has, the more proof we have that it has successfully survived previous financial crises.

-Plus500 is listed on the Main Market of the London Stock Exchange, which is a big plus for safety as Plus500 releases financial statements regularly and transparently.
+Plus500 is listed on the Main Market of the London Stock Exchange, which is a big plus for reliability as Plus500 releases financial statements regularly and transparently.
 Other aspects, such as ownership and regulatory compliance are also all transparent.
 For a detailed description of Plus500 as a company, read our in-depth article.

 A financially strong parent company is a plus since it can provide the online broker with additional capital if needed.
 As of December 2021, the biggest owners of the company were mostly large investment banks and asset management companies, including Morgan Stanley.
 The biggest owner, Odey Asset Management, had a 9.42% stake.